Orthopaedic Acupuncture 6 Month Diploma Course

 CCM cannot accept payment on behalf of each individual tutor

-Paul Robin FAcS MPCHM MCAA
+Paul Robin FAcS MPCHMMCAA

 Head of the College of Chinese Medicine TCM faculty Chairman of the Acupuncture Society

-Paul Robin has been teaching and practicing Traditional Chinese medicine for over 20 years.
+Paul Robin has been teaching and practising Traditional Chinese medicine for over 25 years.
 He was trained in the Fook Sang style by Dr Ac Bernard Kai Lam Lee (who was a TCM specialist brought over from China by the British Acupuncture Association) and qualified in 1987.
 Paul was Dr Lees full time apprentice and assistant for 9 years during which time he conducted research and lectured at the Fook Sang courses held at Imperial College and was President of the Fook Sang Acupuncture and Chinese Herbal Practitioners Association.

 In 1994 Paul founded the College of Chinese Medicine and some years later founded the Acupuncture Society in order to establish Chinese style Acupuncture and Chinese Medicine in the UK.